 A sell in the USD that is offset by a buy in the USD

 That’s how a traditional hedge works.
 It may not result in any gain or loss in normal circumstances, although the spread you pay would pretty much guarantee a loss, but this strategy does make sense when you’re expecting big movements in the market, and would like to take advantage of the movements without risking the downside.
 Once the direction of the market is certain, and it continues to gain momentum, you can close the loss-making trade and maximize profits from the profitable one.

 Multiple Currency Hedge – Double Currency Hedge

-When hedging two currencies, you two take positively correlated currency pairs and take positions on them in opposite directions.
+When hedging two currencies, you two take positively forex pairs that correlate and take positions on them in opposite directions.